Sufficient rice stock for the next two years before export: Jokowi - ExBulletin

 Jokowi also encouraged farmers to increase rice productivity so that Indonesia could enter the export market.

-“We also continue to encourage this so that we don’t just produce (rice) for our people’s consumption only.
-Later, when production increases, we will also have to start entering export markets,” Jokowi said. .
+“We also continue to encourage that so that we don’t just produce (rice) for the consumption of our staff only.
+Later, when production increases, we will also have to start entering export markets,” Jokowi said.

 Sources